Learning to Configure Agentic AI Systems: Methodology

-(Reward guarantee) By Eq.~\ref{eq:elite_sampling}, $(s,a) \in \mathcal{D}_{\text{elite}} \implies r(s,a) \geq \tau$.
-Combined with support restriction: \end{proof} RL training optimizes the policy toward high-reward configurations; the elite buffer $\mathcal{D}_{\text{elite}}$ captures the top-performing trajectories from this trained policy.
-Theorem~\ref{thm:concentration} then guarantees that SFT concentrates $\pi_{\text{SFT}}$ on these successful configurations, establishing a performance floor at threshold $\tau$.
-We validate this empirically in Section~\ref{sec:ablations}, where SFT improves average reward by $5-35\%$ across datasets.
+Theorem~\ref{thm:convergence} establishes that the SMDP has a unique optimal value function $Q^*$, so RL targets a well-defined optimum and the elite buffer contains near-optimal configurations.
+Theorem~\ref{thm:concentration} guarantees that SFT then concentrates $\pi_{arc}$ onto these configurations, establishing a performance floor at $\tau$.
+We also validate this empirically in Section~\ref{sec:ablations}